CGAT-Group/DICAST/docs/source/get-started/setup/snakemake.rst

 .. note::

-	If you do not plan on running dicast as a pipeline but only want to run one tool at a time you do not need snakemake.
+	If you do not plan on running DICAST as a pipeline but only want to run one tool at a time you do not need snakemake.

 You can set up snakemake in a conda environment.
 If you have never worked with anaconda before you might want to check out their documentation first: `conda`_.